EduardoZepeda/coffee-bytes-hugo/content/posts/django/como-funcionan-los-permisos-y-grupos-en-django/index.en.md

   to users and build custom permissions for your application.
 keywords:
 - linux
-title: How do permissions and its groups work in Django?
+title: How do permissions and its groups work in Django Framework?
 ---

 When I first learned that Django had a permissions system, many years ago, it seemed rather esoteric, not very useful and easy to replicate, how wrong I was back then.
 Then I realized that the built-in permissions system was a marvel and saved a lot of code, and was quite robust and tested by some of the largest companies in the world.